youngsecurity/PowerShell-Workbench/generative-ai/README.md

 ## Use Cases

 Prompt engineering tools are necessary to aid the Prompt Engineer in rapidly developing and prototyping prompts for software engineering use cases.

+I have found that using generative AI to create access policies works very well.
+The model is given the exact variables to use and guardrails are used to ensure the model does not generate unexpected content.